‘One Dry Bag to rule them all’

 Having used the UDB again in Utah and overnight in Scotland, I’ve reconcluded that the shoulder straps are located too much towards the centre of the pack which means that the pack sits too high on your back (see walking pic, top right), making you unstable at times.
 Loosening the straps to make the pack sit lower but isn’t the same thing as it’ll just be loose.
 Up to a point you could pack heavy stuff low and anyway, it’s clearly not designed as a full-time pack, but I must say that’s how I’ve used it when packrafting.
 It’s so convenient to just use it as a waterproof/submersible holdall: chuck stuff in, zip it up and get on the water.
 Occasionally I run beeswax along the zipper; a bar of soap will do the same and smells nicer.
 I’ve since got myself a packframe (left) but decided an NRS Paragon pack harness was the best solution to portaging.
 I used the UDB like this in Turkey.

-Recently I walked and cycled the Coast to Coast with an 80-litre Westwater pack featuring a regular ZipDry seal, thin shoulder straps with chest and an added hip strap.
-The load was only about 12kg but I found myself unstable in the hills as, with no proper hip belt, the weight was hanging high from the shoulders.
+Recently I walked and cycled the Coast to Coast with an ’80’-litre Westwater pack featuring a regular ZipDry seal, thin shoulder straps with chest and an added hip strap.
+(They now claim it to be 65L) The load was only about 12kg but I found myself unstable in the hills as, with no proper hip belt, the weight was hanging high from the shoulders.
 On the Lakes stage it was very hot and the back was very sweaty, but it carried OK.
 Once I got on a bike and the weather broke, the pressure on my butt became exceedingly painful (no surprise there).

-The pack is handy in that in dry weather you can simply roll the top over and clip it down, not using the seal (as above right) and so easy day access.
+The pack is handy in that in dry weather you can simply roll the top over and clip it down, not using the ZipDry seal (as above left) and so easy day access.
 While sealed up in the wet you know the insides will keep dry.
-Again, I can see the Westwater working well lashed to my more comfortable Lastenkraxe packframe with the packraft rolled up beneath it, or in the NRS Paragon.
-Only drawback is the slippery texture and shortness doesn’t sit so well on the bow of a packraft (left) compared to the UDB.
+Again, I can see the Westwater working well lashed to a Lastenkraxe packframe with the packraft rolled up beneath it, or in a harness like the NRS Paragon or Flex PR.
+The only drawback is the slippery texture and shortness doesn’t sit so well on the bow of a packraft (left) compared to the UDB.